practicingruby/sandal.github.com/index.markdown

 <h2>Hi, I am Gregory Brown.</h2>

 <p style="text-align: justify; font-size: 1.2em; line-height: 1.3em">
-I am the founder of Mendicant University, a free online school for software developers.
-I am also the author of the Practicing Ruby newsletter, and was the original developer of the popular PDF generation library Prawn.
+I am the founder of <a href="http://university.rubymendicant.com" style="color: #ff9640; text-decoration: none;" target='_blank'>Mendicant University</a>, a free online school for software developers.
+I am also the author of the <a href="http://practicingruby.com" style="color: #ff9640; text-decoration: none;" target='_blank'>Practicing Ruby newsletter</a>, and was the original developer of the popular PDF generation library <a href="http://practicingruby.com" style="color: #ff9640; text-decoration: none;" target='_blank'>Prawn</a>.
 These projects are living proof of my love for teaching, writing, and building stuff.
 </p>

 <p style="text-align: justify; font-size: 1.2em; line-height: 1.3em">
-<b>Majestic Seacreature</b> is my personal site, and on it you'll find a dump of links to things I find interesting every Tuesday, an essay every Wednesday, and a progress report about the various open source software and education projects I'm working on every Thursday.</p>
+<b><u>Majestic Seacreature</u></b> is my personal site, and on it you'll find a dump of links to things I find interesting every Tuesday, an essay every Wednesday, and a progress report about the various open source software and education projects I'm working on every Thursday.</p>
 </div>

 <div align="center">